WellthCare

-Receiving a surprisingly high medical bill can be stressful and confusing.
-Before you pay, know that you have the right to question and appeal charges.
+Receiving a high medical bill can be stressful and confusing.
+Before you pay, remember: you have the right to question and appeal charges.
 An appeal is a formal request for your health plan to review and reconsider a decision, such as a claim denial or the amount they've paid.
-Successfully navigating this process can save you thousands of dollars and is a critical skill in managing both your health and your wealth-a core principle of modern benefits design that aligns preventive care with financial well-being.
+Getting this right can save you thousands of dollars.
+It's doable.

 Step 1: Understand Your Bill and EOB (Explanation of Benefits)